BorisMolch/pfrontend-temp/content/blog/new-worlds-fresh-artist-visions-from-patchathon-3-at-nordic-game-ng21.md

 Our third international artist-driven Patchathon had as its background Nordic Games conference NG21 in Copenhagen.
 NG21 Autumn, like other events this year, had to go to a fully online format.
 As in the previous two editions, the Patchathon was ready for virtual events, with artists spanning North and South America and Europe.

+Maybe the best aspect of hosting Patchathons is making new connections - some of which last.
+The last edition saw multi-taltented French musician and singer Louis-Louise Kay, aka **MOWIKUS**, meet up with Ted Pallas and New Jersey creative studio **SAVAGES**.
+They returned for NG21 to present a new virtual environment for the achingly gorgeous song **"Can Be Reclaimed,"** architecture and organic forms bathed in color and pulsing to the music.
+It's a multi-layered collaboration that required the full skill sets of this team - like forming a new band.

 Patchathon often involves developers sharing a skill, then artists working to elaborate an etude based on that technique.
 In the poetic **_Pan to Pan_** by **Ze (Zongxian Huang)**, that's taken to an _nth_ extreme, with a fountain of literal frying pan objects placed as the sculptural centerpiece of an abstract world.

 Ze chose pans; composer-developer-researcher **Phivos-Angelos Kollias** chose creepy floating babies. **Baby Machine **is intentionally "grotesque" according to its creator, plunging users into an eerie dreamscape with a soundtrack that ebbs and flows as you move through space.